 After 44, the person living the Sherpa lifestyle no longer has a work week restricting plans.
 Now, instead of 1-2 week vacations, they go for 4-6 months.
 The flight is actually cheaper due to the flexibility of when they can fly.
 It’s long enough for a short term rental which will cost the same or less than their standard rent.
 They become immersed in the locations they visit and feel no rush.
 The Sherpa member now gets a ton more vacation with no additional cost.
 It’s all possible when you give someone the freedom of time.
 They never miss another wedding, birthday, Mother’s day, graduation or funeral.
 And they keep this going for 17 years until they unexpectedly lose their health at age 60.

-Can you imagine how much more interesting the memories would be in the “Sherpa Lifestyle” vs the “Typical Lifestyle”?
+Can you imagine how many more interesting memories there would be in the “Sherpa Lifestyle” vs the “Typical Lifestyle”?
 Another crazy thought is what it would look like if the person in the “Typical Scenario” didn’t croak at age 60.
 They’d be 84 (Age 67 retirement + 17 freedom years) before they could catch up to the Sherpa member in truly free years.
 Even then, would it really be the same?
-Would you trade age 43-60 evenly for age 67-84?
+Would you trade retirement during ages 43-60 evenly for ages 67-84?
 I don’t think anyone is taking that offer.

 Still Not Convinced?

 So maybe you’re thinking, “Well 60 is still kind of old.”
 Alright, let’s kick it up a notch.
 How about dying by age 50?
 Keep in mind, the chances of someone who has already made it to age 21, not making it past 50, is about 5% in the United States.
 What if you did all that saving for 7 measly years of retirement?
 As always, numbers are our friend.